cacack/dotfiles/README.md

 More attributions may be found throughout the files contained within this repository..

+## ToDo
+* See if using unicode in statusbar or other places makes sense.
+See http://superuser.com/questions/385472/get-current-window-number-for-bash-prompt.

 ## License
 Copyright (c) [Chris Clonch][1].
 Distributed under an [MIT License][2].